mlflow/mlflow/docs/source/llms/deployments/guides/step1-create-deployments.rst

 -------------------------------------------------------
 Next, set the OpenAI API key as an environment variable in your CLI.

-This approach allows the MLflow Deployments Server to read the sensitive API key safely, reducing the risk of leaking the token in code.
+This approach allows the MLflow AI Gateway to read the sensitive API key safely, reducing the risk of leaking the token in code.
 The Deployments Server, when started, will read the value set by this environment variable without any additional action required.